 date.
 Some men were simply replaced.
 A

 few days later they boarded a transport bound for

 The morning of December 8, 1941, the members of the 192nd were told of the Japanese attack on Pearl Harbor.
 Many of the men believed that this was the start of the maneuvers.

 Around 12:45 in the afternoon, while Paul and the other men were having chow, planes appeared over the airfield.
 At first, the men believed the planes were American.
 It was only when they saw the bomb bay doors opening and the red dots on the wings that the men knew the planes were Japanese.

-HQ Company boarded trucks and drove to Mariveles.
-From there, they walked to Mariveles Airfield and sat and waited.
-As they sat, Paul and the other Prisoners of War noticed a line of Japanese soldiers forming across from them.
+HQ Company finally boarded trucks and drove to just outside of Mariveles.
+From there, they walked to Mariveles Airfield and were ordered to sit.
+As they sat, the POWs noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.

-As they sat there watching and waiting to see what the Japanese intended to do, a Japanese officer pulled up in a car in front of the Japanese soldiers.
+As they sat there watching and waiting to see what the Japanese intended to do, a Japanese officer pulled up in a car in front of the soldiers.
 He got out of the car and spoke to the sergeant in charge of the detail.
 The officer got back in the car and drove off.
-The Japanese sergeant ordered the soldiers to lower their guns.
+As he was driving away, the sergeant ordered the soldiers to lower their guns.

 Later in the day, Paul's group of POWs was moved to a school yard in Mariveles.
 In the school yard, they found themselves sitting in a field between Japanese artillery and guns firing from Corregidor and Ft.
 Drum.
 Shells began landing among the POWs who had no place to hide.
 Some of the POWs were killed from incoming American shells.
 The American guns did succeed at knocking out three of the four Japanese guns.